Razer Kraken V4 Pro hands-on review: ready to rumble

 Design & build: test of metal

 If the Kraken V4 Pro looks familiar, consider yourself a true Razer fan.
 The headset is virtually the same as the regular Kraken V4, with a new button dedicated to the haptics and a Sensa HD logo engraved on the metal headband.
-The ovalised ear cups are thinner, and with a smaller diameter than the previous generation, and they fold flat DJ-style to wear comfortably around your neck when not in use.
+The ovalised ear cups are thinner, and with a smaller diameter than the previous generation.
+They also fold flat, DJ-style, to wear comfortably around your neck when not in use.

-The black metal build and precision-milled ear cups that show off the RGB lighting underneath are about as far removed from the original plastic 2012 Kraken as it gets, and is up there with high-end audiophile headphones for visual appeal.
-They were seriously comfortable, too, with thickly padded cups wrapped in faux leather and the headband packing plenty of memory foam.
+Plastic driver housings aside, this has been mostly milled out of metal.
+The precision-drilled ear cups that show off the RGB lighting underneath are about as far removed from the original plastic 2012 Kraken as it gets, and is up there with high-end audiophile headphones for visual appeal.
+I thought it looked pretty mean in matte black; like the regular Kraken V4, Razer doesn’t offer the Pro in any other colours.

 Features & battery: haptic headcase

 The Pro’s biggest selling point over the regular Kraken V4 is its Sensa HD Haptics.
-Razer’s proprietary form of force feedback uses vibration motors and understands direction, passing from one side of your head to the other appropriately based on what’s happening in-game – if your title supports the tech, that is.
-The Unity, GameMaker and Unreal engines are all supported, and Razer has plenty of big names on board for launch, so there’s a good chance it will be.
+Razer’s proprietary form of force feedback uses vibration motors and understands direction, so can make it feel like an object is passing from one side of your head to the other based on what’s happening in-game.
+So long as your title supports the tech, that is.
+Plugins are available for Unity, GameMaker and Unreal engine developers, and Razer has tapped up plenty of big names to have games ready in time for launch.
+Sadly S.T.A.L.K.E.R.
+2 still hadn’t landed by the time I wrapped up testing, so I largely stuck to Hogwarts Legacy and Final Fantasy XVI.

 It’s a totally difference experience to a bass-heavy headset that rumbles at the merest hint of low-end noise; the vibration is completely divorced from the audio in compatible games, so can be used for things like opening heavy item chests or adding weight to a weapon reload.
-I’ll want to try it on games I’m more familiar with before giving a full verdict, but can already see the appeal for racing sims.
+I’m betting racing sims will benefit from it massively – though there weren’t any available to confirm my theory during the review period.

 Interface: new kind of synapse